THE BAND

 JUAN S. Q.

-I was born in Lima, Peru.
-This is where I finished all my studies.
-I’ve enjoyed music since my early childhood; my grandparents were musicians and my father was too.
-I loved to listen to him play the saxophone at home.
-I also enjoyed to watch my sister Elvira and my brother Moises perform traditional dances from Peru.
+I’ve learned to love music since my early childhood.
+My grandparents and my father were musicians.
+I loved to listen my father play the saxophone at home.
+And I also enjoyed to watch my sister Elvira and my brother Moises perform traditional dances from Peru.

-Later, I studied music at The Museum of The Arts in Peru, acquiring more consciousness about the musical culture of my country, it’s value. the responsibility to preserve the many traditional melodies and rhythms of our culture, that would otherwise be lost.
-Thus, I begun to play in different Andes music groups in my country, and started to participate in music events at schools, colleges, universities and theaters.
+I studied music at The Museum of The Arts in Peru.
+Here I learned about the musical culture of my country and its value.
+I acquired more consciousness about the responsibility of a musician to preserve the many traditional melodies and rhythms of our culture that would otherwise be lost.
+Thus, I begun to play in different musical groups in my country, and I started to participate in music events at schools, colleges, universities and theaters.

-At 21 years old, I left Peru to join my brothers spreading the sounds of music of my culture to the world.
+At 21 years old, I joined Huayllipacha, and with my brothers I started sharing the musical culture of South America in every place we go.
 Above all, I thank God for everything he has giving me.
-Sincerely, Juan.
+With all my heart, Juan.

 DAVID S. Q.

 I was born in the mountains of Junin, Peru.
-This is where I finished my studies.
 I received from my parents and relatives, the cultural and ancestral musical identity that is so much a part of my life.
 My instruments of choice are percussion of many varieties, and the drum set.
 I also enjoy the sweet sounds and beautiful melodies of the Zamponas and Quenas, along with the rhythms of the Bombo (drum).
-Together, these are the sounds of music from my homeland in the Andes, which makes us proud and fills us with satisfaction.
+Together, these are the sounds of music from my homeland in the Andes, which makes me proud and fills me with satisfaction.